AaronHong1024/afm/README.md

 # Accelerated FM-index

 FM-indexes are a crucial data structure in DNA alignment, but searching with them usually takes at least one random access per character in the query pattern.
-Ferragina and Fischer observed in 2007 that word-based indexes often use fewer random accesses than character-based indexes, and thus support faster searches.
-Since DNA lacks natural word-boundaries, however, it is necessary to parse it somehow before applying word-based FM-indexing.
-Last year, Deng et al. proposed parsing genomic data by induced suffix sorting, and showed the resulting word-based FM-indexes support faster counting queries than standard FM-indexes when patterns are a few thousand characters or longer.
+Ferragina and Fischer observed in 2007 that word-based indexes often use fewer random accesses than character-based indexes and thus support faster searches.
+Since DNA lacks natural word boundaries, however, it is necessary to parse it somehow before applying word-based FM indexing.
+Last year, Deng et al. proposed parsing genomic data by induced suffix sorting and showed the resulting word-based FM-indexes support faster counting queries than standard FM-indexes when patterns are a few thousand characters or longer.
 In this paper we show that using prefix-free parsing---which takes parameters that let us tune the average length of the phrases—instead of induced suffix sorting, gives a significant speedup for patterns of only a few hundred characters.
 We implement our method and demonstrate it is between 3 and 18 times faster than competing methods on queries to GRCh38.
-And was consistently faster on queries made to 25,000, 50,000 and 100,000 SARS-CoV-2 genomes.
+And it was consistently faster on queries made to 25,000, 50,000, and 100,000 SARS-CoV-2 genomes.
 Hence, it is very clear that our method accelerates the performance of count over all state-of-the-art methods with a minor increase in the memory.

 If you use the AFM in your research, please cite: (https://arxiv.org/abs/2305.05893)